Clean beauty products are more accessible than ever, but that wasn't always the case—even for something as basic as moisturizer.

 LXMI Crème du Nil Pore-Refining Moisture Veil

 Besides its inspiring origins, what makes LXMI Crème du Nil Pore-Refining Moisture Veil so special?

 First of all, it's a lightweight but intensely hydrating cream that ANY skin can use.
 If you're on the oily side, you'll only need the thinnest layer (a little goes a long way).
 But if you're dry, you can apply it more thickly for deeper nourishment.

-Then there's the luxurious texture and packaging, which rival any mainstream prestige brand.
+Then there's the luxurious texture and packaging, which rival any mainstream prestige brand's.
 Not only does it feel ultra-plush to the touch, but Crème du Nil also comes in a heavy embossed jar, with an accompanying copper applicator.
 The crest on the lid symbolizes the Hindu goddess Lakshmi, from whom LXMI (pronounced "luxe-me") gets its name.

-What Can LXMI Crème du Nil Do for Your Skin?
+LXMI Crème du Nil Benefits

 As far as moisturizers go, this one does it all:

 - Quenches dryness all over the face and neck

 - Can be used around the eyes, instead of eye cream

 - Creates a healthy, dewy skin finish